 Most store owners and staff accept at face value the marketing statements made by the producers and formulators of whey protein, but what these whey protein producers do not tell you is just what is whey protein, how is it obtained and the proven health risks associated with it.

-First of all, whey is a by-product of the cheese industry.
-After cheese is made, the clear liquid whey is left.
-At one time this material had little commercial value and was usually provided to hog farmers for the cost of removing the material from the cheese factories.
+First of all, whey is a by-product of the milk and milk products (cream or butter) industry.
+After milk and milk products are made, the clear liquid whey is left.
+At one time this material had little commercial value and was usually provided to hog farmers for the cost of removing the material from the milk and milk products factories.
 Whey contains a small amount of protein aptly named whey protein.
 This protein is extracted from the whey by various 'cross flow extraction and micro-filtration technologies'.
 The producers make much of this 'advanced technology' diverting attention away from the real properties of whey.
 Whey is composed of bovine blood proteins, serum albumen, lactalbumen, dead white blood cells and hormonal residues including estrogen, progesterone and IGF-1 (insulin growth factor 1).

-Moving backward, whey protein is derived from whey, the by-product of cheese making.
-Cheese is produced from milk.
-The cheese industry is the largest consumer of 'factory farmed' milk.
-The majority of the milk used in the making of cheese is produced from milk from cows injected with bovine growth hormone (rBGH), along with a vast array of antibiotics and other drugs.
+Moving backward, whey protein is derived from whey, the by-product of milk products making.
+Milk and milk products (cream or butter) are produced from milk.
+The milk and milk products industry is the largest consumer of 'factory farmed' milk.
+The majority of the milk used in the making of milk and milk products is produced from milk from cows injected with bovine growth hormone (rBGH), along with a vast array of antibiotics and other drugs.
 Many of these cows are cancerous, and the milk from these cancerous cows still finds its way into the general production.

 Say No Way ! to Whey!